shadow/shadow/docs/3-Simulation-Customization.md

   + _socksproxy_ (optional):
 a peer (`ip:port`, e.g., `127.0.0.1:9051`) to use as a proxy server through which all connections to other tgen peers will be made
   + _timeout_ (optional):
 the default time in seconds after which we give up on stalled transfers, used for all incoming server-side transfers and all client transfers that do not explicitly specify a _timeout_ attribute.
+If this is not set or set to 0 and not overridden by the transfer, then an internally defined timeout is used instead (currently 60 seconds).
   + _peers_ (special):
 a list of peers (`ip1:port1,ip2:port21`, e.g., `192.168.1.100:8888,192.168.1.101:8888`) to use for transfers that do not explicitly specify a peer.
 The _peers_ attribute is optional, only if all transfers specify a _peers_ attribute.